Frequently Asked Questions

 Q13.
 What is the difference between priority and regular registration?

-For those who are participating as part of a delegation, delegation fee is waived during priority registration.
+For those who are participating as part of a delegation, delegation fee is waived during priority registration and the delegate and faculty advisor fee is reduced.
 Priority registration also allows delegates who have paid to submit their committee/assignment requests early and get first pick.

 Q14.
 What is ILMUNC Vietnam's cancellation policy?